HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 {{ figure_markup(
   image="nb_websites_using_each_geolocation.png",
-  caption="Percentage of websites that use geolocation service.", description="Chart that shows the percentage of websites using each of the geolocation service libraries. ipify is used by 0.09% of desktop sites and 0.07% of mobile sites, MaxMind by 0.03% and 0.02% respectively, db-ip by 0.01% and 0.01%, and finally ipstack by 0.01% and 0.01%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRfOwcNkLp-mYBkmhDV5AFxl8p0ls9oxFnmmo0WUcAJxjxQqmHjquRZCWj_lNZRyFtX3RdH5T92IESu/pubchart?oid=2115506749&format=interactive", sheets_gid="1274602607",
+  caption="Percentage of websites that use geolocation services.", description="Chart that shows the percentage of websites using each of the geolocation service libraries. ipify is used by 0.09% of desktop sites and 0.07% of mobile sites, MaxMind by 0.03% and 0.02% respectively, db-ip by 0.01% and 0.01%, and finally ipstack by 0.01% and 0.01%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRfOwcNkLp-mYBkmhDV5AFxl8p0ls9oxFnmmo0WUcAJxjxQqmHjquRZCWj_lNZRyFtX3RdH5T92IESu/pubchart?oid=2115506749&format=interactive", sheets_gid="1274602607",